-Nearly 1.5% of road accidents are caused due to bad roads.
+Nearly 1.5% of road accidents are caused by bad roads.
 Every minute a traffic-related death occurs in India.
 Approximately 377 people die every day, costing the country an annual loss at approximately 3% of GDP.

 India accounts for 15% of all road accidents in the world.
 Considering the dismal number of deaths caused by road accidents every year, the World Health Organisation (WHO) has cited the need for national governments to take proactive measures.
 According to their reports, if appropriate action is not taken, annual road traffic deaths are predicted to reach around 2 million by 2020.

-Read on to know how road conditions contribute to the safety of the motorists as much as individual alertness does.
+Read on to learn how road conditions contribute to the safety of motorists as much as individual alertness does.

 Roads and Maintenance